College of Liberal Arts & Social Sciences > Academics > Modern Languages > About

 SPN 201, 202, 203 typically available every quarter fall/winter/spring

-Advanced Spanish Heritage (Students who want to study Spanish and who place into heritage Spanish courses are required to take Spanish heritage courses.)
+Advanced Spanish for Heritage Learners (Students who want to study Spanish and who place into Spanish heritage courses are required to take Spanish heritage courses.)

 French, Italian, German and Spanish 201-203/205-207 advanced communication courses may be taken in any order.